Kingston Butter Factory: History

 The original building was first constructed in 1907.
 Construction was undertaken by Waugh and Josephson.
 The factory also made milk, cottage cheese, and baker's cheese.
 Until the late 1950s, the factory was operated as a co-operative.
 The factory was patronized by the Australian businessmen and politician William Stephens.

 Original plans for a manufacturing plant in the area emerged in 1900.
 The goal was to export products to Europe.
 In 1906, a public meeting at Beenleigh Shire Hall saw around 50 dairy farmers gather.
 A ballot was held and a site near the railway with a good water supply was selected.
 In 1911, a railway siding for the factory was built.
 A modern brick building was built atop the old wooden structure in 1932.

 The weekly output of butter was between 40 and 50 tonnes by 1930.
 Peak production was reached in 1934.
 In July 1950, the Kingston Butter Factory registered as a wholesale milk vendor.

 The factory was closed in 1983.
 After funding by Logan City Council in 1998 it was transformed into a community arts centre.
 It was formerly home to a theatre company.

-The outdoor stage for entertainment launched in March 2022, with The Butterbox Theatre and Living Museum set to open mid-year 2022.
+Cultural Precinct

+After refurbishment, the Kingston Butter Factory reopened in July 2022 as the centrepiece of The Kingston Butter Factory Cultural Precinct.
+Other parts of the precinct include an open-air stage launched in March 2022, a café in a restored workers' cottage, and the Logan City Historical Museum.
+The precinct can accommodate crowds of up to 5,000 people.

+The Kingston Butter Factory includes the Butterbox Theatre, a versatile black-box style performance space.